Pet Sitter Instructions for Pet Care

 • Dog Friendly Races to Run With Your Dog

+I just shared a little bit about using a dog kennel or boarding facility.
 Here are the typical options when planning a trip or vacation:

-• Pet Stays in Your Home (pet sitter visits at least twice a day)
+Pet Stays in Your Home (pet sitter visits at least twice a day)

-• Pet Stays at Pet Sitter’s Home
+Pet Stays at Pet Sitter’s Home (or under care of family or friend)

-• Use a Kennel or Overnight Boarding (usually through veterinarian or doggy daycare)
+Use a Kennel or Overnight Boarding (usually through veterinarian or doggy daycare)

-• Travel with Your Pet (stay at pet friendly hotels or stay in a camper or RV)
+Travel with Your Pet (stay at pet friendly hotels or stay in a camper or RV)

 We have found it best not to make her travel further than this so we have used a few options when we travel that allow everyone to be comfortable.
 You know your pet best and your family situation so any of these options are healthy for you and your pet, select which one works best.